-Where a separate modem associated with the Outstation System is used, then it shall be provided with a separately fused supply.
+Where a separate modem associated with the Outstation System is used, then it shall be provided with a separately fused supply either from a secure supply or from a measurement VT (see clause 5).
 Alternatively, line or battery powered modem types may be used.